 Interventional Orthopedics Fellowship Overview and Qualifications

-The fellowship being offered by the Centeno-Schultz Clinic (CSC) in Interventional Orthopedics and Regenerative Medicine is 12 months long, beginning July 2019-July 2020 with the final selections made by September 2018.
+The fellowship being offered by the Centeno-Schultz Clinic (CSC) in Interventional Orthopedics and Regenerative Medicine is 12 months long, interviews typically occur in the first part of the year with the final selections made by early fall.
 The fellowship year will be broken up as follows:

 - 60% Clinical Care with a focus on the use of various percutaneous stem cell and platelet technologies in regenerative medicine.

-- 40% Research- The fellow must complete a research project under CSC supervision and submit same for publication by June 2020.
+- 40% Research- The fellow must complete a research project under CSC supervision and submit same for publication.
 This includes interaction with the onsite, stem cell research lab.

 Qualifications- has or seeking board certification in Physical Medicine and Rehabilitation, Anesthesiology Pain Medicine or Family Practice, Sports Medicine.